Share Prices & Company Research

 The 'Big Bang' in 1986 paved the way for dramatic changes at Redmayne Bentley with record trade volumes and nine Redmayne Bentley offices opening across the UK.

 The end of the century saw the stock market reach its then peak at 6930.2 with the technology, media and telecoms boom; so bargains and client levels were boosted.
 During the dot-com boom, technology companies entered the stock market and experienced rapid growth, which lifted the market as a whole.
-But, the boom was short-lived as soon after the bubble burst and many companies disappeared from the market.
+However the boom was short-lived as soon after the bubble burst and many companies disappeared from the market.

 Redmayne Bentley brought its presence to the high street with the 'Stocks and Shares Shop' and 13 new offices, continuing the firm's emphasis on providing an accessible service.
 In 2003 Michael Wheeler and Stuart Davis became partners.